EffectiveAgileDev/SMG_C/TASK.md

 - Encryption service is properly integrated
 - Middleware handles all expected cases (valid, invalid, missing keys)
 - Next focus should be on improving user experience with clear feedback
 - Future versions should consider visual indicators for rate limits
+- OAuth token table implementation is progressing well with 3/5 test cases complete